kongaskristjan/PhaseTransition/README.md

 # Phase Transition

-Check out the following video:
+[Try it out in your browser](https://kongaskristjan.github.io/2020/02/09/phase-transition.html) or watch this video:

 [![Video of the simulation](https://img.youtube.com/vi/SFf3pcE08NM/0.jpg)](https://youtu.be/SFf3pcE08NM)